-This is a shame because one of the most important things that Bendis established with developing Miles’ character was his relationship with his parents.
+This is a shame because one of the most important things that Bendis established in developing Miles’ character was his relationship with his parents.
 With everything Miles has gone through with his parents that should’ve been the main focus after getting the brief glimpse into the future of the story.
 It would’ve allowed the story to grow organically and given us a chance to see more into this story than Miles believing Gwen is his girlfriend now.

 Not helping the story was the forced tie-in to Civil War II.
-With the rest of the story not mattering too much to what is going in the Marvel Universe this felt unnecessary.
+With the rest of the story not mattering too much to what is going on in the Marvel Universe this felt unnecessary.
 Especially since this is a crossover involving another universe there was no need for Bendis to mention Civil War II.
 It would’ve been a much more impactful mention if this story directly followed up with what went Miles in that event.
 But since it doesn’t matter to this crossover Bendis should’ve saved the post-Civil War II status for Miles for the next arc of the series.

 This issue also does not help make Maria Hill look like a strong character at all.
-Instead of being the confident leader she usually is, Bendis goes with the route of making her a light hearted character that is up for some banter.
+Instead of being the confident leader she usually is, Bendis goes with the route of making her a light-hearted character that is up for some banter.
 Her long-winded response did not help her case of why she sent Miles’ dad on a secret mission when he was just a rookie SHIELD agent.
 Maria’s characterization is just another example of less is more when it comes to dialogue.
-It also did not help that Bendis couldn’t help himself with Maria’s last bit of dialogue that was more cringe-inducing rather than comedic.
+It also did not help that Bendis couldn’t help himself with Maria’s last bit of dialogue which was more cringe-inducing rather than comedic.

 Overall: Spider-Man #12 is a victim of the choice in its story structure by its writer severely hurting any momentum created by the hype leading up to a crossover.
-Brian Bendis does very little to create further excitement of this crossover between Spider-Man and Spider-Gwen passed the promoted hook of Miles Morales and Gwen Stacy’s kiss.
+Brian Bendis does very little to create further excitement for this crossover between Spider-Man and Spider-Gwen passed the promoted hook of Miles Morales and Gwen Stacy’s kiss.
 The only saving grace is the fantastic artwork by Sara Pichelli, who continues to be one of Marvel’s biggest stars.
-Hopefully the next chapter in this crossover taking place in the pages of Spider-Gwen, a series I’m a huge fan of, is able to create interest in the crossover.
+Hopefully, the next chapter in this crossover taking place in the pages of Spider-Gwen, a series I’m a huge fan of, is able to create interest in the crossover.